 BPR Offense Behaviors

 In general, case reports have focused on the unusual cases of BPR.
 For example, these have included cases of ritualistic dismemberment by medicine men (e.g. Scholtz, Phillips & Knobel, 1997; Steyn, 2005; Bhootra & Weiss, 2006) and suspected homicidal decapitation by chainsaw (e.g. Reuhl & Bratzke, 1999).
 Although these studies may indicate that certain behaviors (e.g. decapitation) are more common than others (e.g. Türk, Püschel & Tsokos, 2004); because of small samples and sensationalism, they can only provide little in the way of reliable frequency estimates.
-However, to the knowledge of the researcher, one empirical studies have been published that shed light on this.
+However, to the knowledge of the researcher, only one empirical study has been published that sheds light on this.

 Using a representative sample of homicide offenses from Finland between 1995 and 2004, Häkkänen-Nyholm et al. (2009) compared the offense behaviors of 13 cases of homicide with mutilation against 663 without mutilation.
 The researchers found that in the former, offenders were more likely to use sharp weapons (92.3% vs 57.3%), victims’ bodies were less likely to be found at the crime scene (46.2% vs 89.0%), sexual behaviour was more likely to have occurred (38.5% vs 2.1%), and cases were more likely to have involved at least two offenders (30.8% vs 12.3%).
 However, despite reaching statistical significance, Häkkänen-Nyholm et al.’s findings demonstrated only small-to-moderate effect size and were based on non-UK data.